SrijanBadhya/Debsoc/Running the PES Debsoc.md

 a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them

-## Push to come to sessions

-Share motion, share random fun pictures, make people feel the fomo

-Nobody thinks that debating would be more productive than studying, regardless of how much debating adds value to your life.
-Second year onwards, the main reason people would come is because of the community.
-People should be _tempted_ to come debate.

-fear is not a great motivator to be active, we'll kick you out" was dumb
-(I think the whole culture of my seniors can be talked about over here)

-Akshath Saxena, seniors need to have and show passion for it to flow to juniors

-Inertia is huge, don't let them go too long without debating.
-Try to have some scene in vacations, and try to start debating the moment a new academic semester starts